somnambulist-tech/sync-it/readme.md

 The target supports different transport mechanisms e.g. docker:// ssh:// etc.
 Be sure to read the format / rules at: https://mutagen.io/documentation/transports/

+Multiple group names can be set on each tasks under the `groups:` entry.
+This will allow start/stop to work with all those tasks tagged with that group name.
+For example: a web app with a JavaScript build pipeline may have many tasks.
+These can now be grouped into app/build making it easier to start/stop in one go.

 #### Docker Containers